lucheshidi/Plateau-Craft-Launcher-GUI-/README.md

 2.Choose a location to build the launcher.
 3.Press Right Button and press "Open Git Bash here".
 4.input "git clone https://github.com/lucheshidi/Plateau-Craft-Launcher.git".
-5.If done, the dirctory will summon a dirctory named:Plateau-Craft-Launcher.
+5.If done, the folder will generate a folder named:Plateau-Craft-Launcher.
-6.Now you can open the git bash to the new dirctory, input"mvn clean package".
+6.Now you can open the git bash to the new folder, input"mvn clean package".
-7.go to new dirctory's target dirctory, will be a Jar File and now you can use plateau launcher.
+7.go to new dirctory's target folder, will be a Jar File and now you can use plateau launcher.

 ## Thanks~